WatchThisFirewall/WTF.v1/README.md

 show clock (When Testing The Connection)
 ```

-It elaborate the output and produce several reports, below the summary report for each device
+It elaborate the output and produce several reports.
+Below the summary report for each device
 <div align="center">
   <img src="IMAGES/summary.jpg" alt="Summary"/>
 </div>